Mockroot: Content

 Hamasyan has stated that "Armenia looms large throughout Mockroot."
 In addition to the general musical style, this is reflected by the fact that several track titles reference locations in current or historical Armenia.

-"Kars 1" and related track "Kars 2 (Wounds of the Centuries)" are named for Kars, a region in modern-day Turkey that Hamasyan cites as the ancestral home of his maternal grandparents.
+"Kars 1" and "Kars 2 (Wounds of the Centuries)" are named for Kars, a region in modern-day Turkey that Hamasyan cites as the ancestral home of his maternal grandparents.
 Similarly, "The Apple Orchard in Saghmosavanq" refers to Saghmosavanq, a monastery near Yerevan.